Rafidghadah/Airbnb-Listing-Bangkok-Analysis/README.md

 # **Introduction**
+Airbnb functions as a marketplace linking property owners (hosts) with renters (guests).
+In recent years, Airbnb has transformed the hospitality industry globally, offering tourists and travelers a wide range of accommodations beyond traditional hotels.
+Every city has distinct criteria for popular Airbnb listings.
+Bangkok, a popular tourist destination with numerous Airbnb options.
+In this project we aim to understand the criteria of popular listings in Bangkok, Thailand.

 # **Problem Statement**
 What listing criteria do guests often choose when staying in Bangkok based on the number of reviews available?
 Considering the limited data we have, choosing the number of reviews is still appropriate to be able to find out what kind of listing criteria are often chosen by guests.
 Even though we don't know whether the guest likes it or not, we can ensure that the guest chooses the listing.

+The aim of this project is to explain the criteria of popular listings in Bangkok.
+These findings will enhance our understanding of the Airbnb market in Bangkok and provide valuable guidance for hosts and guests alike.

 # **The Data**
 - The data contains detailed information regarding Airbnb listings in Bangkok in 2022.
-- The data was obtained from the Kaggle site.
 - There are 15,854 total entries.
 - There are 16 attributes, and the following are the names and explanations of each attribute:
   - `name`